 - For more information on MPRE Scores, please see Rule 7, Sec.
 4.07(d) and Policy P-4.07.

-Requests for Non-Standard Testing Accommodations: Familiarize yourself with the Board’s Non-Standard Testing Accommodations Policy.
+Requests for Non-Standard Testing Accommodations: A Request for Accommodations must be submitted for each exam, with all necessary forms.
+Familiarize yourself with the Board’s Non-Standard Testing Accommodations Policy.
 The Request for Non-Standard Testing Accommodation is in addition to the requirements for the Application for Admission by Examination.
 The Request is found in Synergy and the same deadline applies for the Request for Non-Standard Testing Accommodation and required forms:

-- Non-standard testing applications require a comprehensive report from your treating professional and, in most cases, professional diagnostic test results.
+- Non-standard testing applications require a comprehensive report from a Qualified Professional and, in most cases, professional diagnostic test results.

-- A Request for Non-Standard Testing Accommodation must be submitted each exam with all documentation to show current limitations; comprehensive medical reports are removed after each exam to protect privacy.
+- A Request for Non-Standard Testing Accommodation must be submitted each exam with all documentation to show current limitations; comprehensive medical reports and related forms are removed after each exam to protect privacy.

 - A Request for Non-Standard Testing Accommodation must be submitted if you have a medical need for medication, food, water, frequent restroom breaks, glucose testing supplies, equipment or other non-standard items at the exam table.

 - You will receive at least one notice of missing items needed for your Request for Non-Standard Testing Accommodation if you have submitted a Synergy application as required by the Initial Deadline and if you have submitted a Request for Non-Standard Testing Accommodations on or before the Initial Deadline.
 Staff will try to send notices if you met the Initial Deadline for your application but did not submit a request for accommodations until after the initial deadline.
 If you did not meet the Initial Deadline for your Synergy application, you will not receive notice of deficiencies.

 - To see complete instructions for NST, click here.